 The three character traits are

-Novelty Seeking is being impulsive, curious, easily bored and perhaps disorderly.
-Being low in novelty seeking means being stoic, frugal, and orderly.
-It’s linked to the brain chemical noradrenaline.
+Novelty Seeking is being impulsive, curious, easily bored and disorderly.
+Low in novelty seeking means stoicism, frugality, and orderliness.
+It’s linked to noradrenaline.

 Reward Dependence is seeking others’ approval and being sentimental, sensitive and sociable.
-Being low in reward dependence means being practical, tough, and insensitive.
+Low in reward dependence means being practical, tough, and insensitive.
 It’s linked to dopamine.

-Persistence is being industrious, determined, hard-working and even over-achieving and perfectionistic.
+Persistence is being industrious, determined, hard-working and perfectionistic.
 Being low in persistence is, well, the opposite.

-Maybe Hippocrates was onto something, because the four temperaments of the TCI, to my way of thinking, correspond quite nicely to Hippocrates’ “four humours:”
+Maybe Hippocrates was onto something.
+Looks like these four temperaments correspond quite nicely to his “humours:”

 Melancholic = Harm Avoidance